-Corporate governance involves processes that permit the effective supervision and management of OCGC's activities by senior management, the Board of Directors and the Minister of Research and Innovation.
+Corporate governance involves processes that permit the effective supervision and management of OCGC's activities by senior management, the Board of Directors and the Minister of Research, Innovation, and Science (the Minister).
 It includes identifying individuals and groups responsible for activities and specifying their roles.